gecko0307/dagon/doc/Render Pipeline Overview.md

 If a shadow map is assigned, the implementation integrates optical depth using Monte Carlo raymarched sampling of the shadow map along the view ray for each pixel in the framebuffer (otherwise the optical depth is assumed to be 1.0).
 The resulting value is then used to compute anisotropic Mie scattering, approximated with Henyey-Greenstein phase function.
 Anisotropy parameter of the function (`g`) is controlled with `Light.scattering` property: `g = 1.0 - Light.scattering`.
 Aerosol density is defined by `Light.mediumDensity`.

 For omnidirectional lights, isotropic scattering is computed via analitical solution for light bounding spheres.
 This results in a smooth radial blending of the emitted light with the surrounding environment.
+The effect looks like glow or bloom post-processing filter, but it is visible even if the light source itself is outside of the screen space.

 ### Cascaded Shadow Maps (CSM)